Red Pepper Hummus is an easy, flavorful, vegan recipe. It is made with chickpeas. They are economical and a good source of protein.

-When I first set out to make hummus I read a lot of different recipes and posts about it.
 There are varying opinions as to whether you need to peel the chickpeas or not.
 The skins of the chickpeas pop off easily when you pinch them with your fingers, but it will take you about twenty minutes to peel the chickpeas from two cans.
 Removing the skins from the chickpeas gives you a silky smooth hummus.
-If you leave the skins on you will have some texture in the finished hummus.
-I personally take the time to remove the skins, but to each their own!
+If you leave the skins on you will have some texture in the finished hummus, but it is minimal.

 Red Pepper HummusPrint This

 - 2 - 15 ounce cans chickpeas, drained and washed.
 Optional, peeled.
-Reserve 2 tablespoons for garnish
+Also known as garbanzo beans.

 - 1 cup roasted red peppers, jarred or fresh